cs2113-f23/cs2113-f23.github.io/projects/project-1.md

 * After 20 rounds of simulation time, a mouse produces a new baby mouse at the same location
 * A mouse dies after 22 rounds simulation time
-* A mouse randomly changes directions 20% of the time. **To pass the unit tests, have your code look for 1 or 2 as the next random integer out of 0-9 to take the turn.
+* A mouse randomly changes directions 20% of the time. **To pass the unit tests, have your code look for 0 or 1 as the next random integer out of 0-9 to take the turn.
 Turning should always happen before stepping**.
 * A mouse is displayed as a blue dot
 * The `Mouse` class must extend the `Creature` class using good OOP practices